How To Reduce Your Grocery Bill (part one)

 So once again I started to plan ahead and store a little extra at a time.
 This took some time as the limits were in place so I just stocked up what I could and now I have a great staple pantry base and inventory to pick from.

 I made a list of all the normal things we needed on hand and took note of them when I was walking around the supermarket.
-If something was on special on my list I would buy 3 or more of that item.
+If something was on special on my list, I would buy 3 or more of those items.

 Supermarkets usually have a cycle of specials and during this stocking up period, you will get to know when your usual products come on special.
 I would then keep buying more items while they were on special, again to maintain my pantry supply.